-The Linux-RPM version of the Desktop App does not currently support TrustScoring for Org Preferred Apps.
+The Linux-RPM version of the desktop app does not currently support TrustScoring for an org’s Preferred Apps.

 Security policies often require that corporate devices run specific applications.
-You can use Banyan to enforce these policies via the Device TrustScores capability.
+You can use Banyan to enforce these policies via Device TrustScoring.
 Specifically, you can establish a list of applications required to be running on devices (desktops only) in your organization.

-In Banyan TrustScoring, we called these “Preferred Applications” for an organization.
-You can specify whether your devices must have these Preferred Applications running (ie, Mandatory Preferred Applications) or if users can receive partial credit for having a subset of Preferred Applications running on their device.
+In Banyan TrustScoring, we called these “Preferred Applications” for an organization; the Trust Factor associated with preferred applications is called Application Check.
+You can specify whether your devices must have these applications running (i.e., Mandatory Preferred Applications) or if users can receive partial credit for having a subset of Preferred Applications running on their device.

 Adding a Mandatory Preferred Application

 The steps below cover how to add CrowdStrike as a Mandatory Preferred Application for your organization.
 You can extend these steps for other applications and scenarios.

 1. Navigate to Settings > TrustScore Settings > Device Scoring and then select Preferred Applications Running (desktop-only).

 - Enter the Application Name (such as

 - Determine whether or not the app is Mandatory.
 If Yes, then device access will be blocked if the app is not running.
 If No, then device access will be allowed, but the device TrustScore will be reduced accordingly.

 - Select the Platform(s) that require the preferred app.
 For this example, we’ll set the platform to